-A season of life, an accumulation of time defined by a certain something or set of circumstances.
+An accumulation of time defined by a certain something or set of circumstances – a season of life.
 Plenty of folk watch for them and take note.
 But then there are those who could care less.
 And I wonder if it’s because their barren, cold, and dark “seasons” have never changed…

 My, and perhaps your, seasons most often come and go.
 However, for all too many, the season doesn’t change.
 It just is.